CAPR’s Research

 Student walking down the library corridor

 The purpose of CAPR‘s research is to help advance a second generation of developmental education innovation in which colleges and state agencies design, implement, and scale stronger and more comprehensive reforms that improve student outcomes.
-CAPR is conducting several studies to help provide a foundation for this undertaking: (1) a synthesis of evidence that will identify effective reforms and offer evidence on closing equity gaps, (2) a study of equitable and holistic corequisite course design, (3) a project to expand the adoption of multiple measures assessment, (4) an evaluation of alternate systems of remedial assessment and placement, and (5) an evaluation of an innovative developmental math pathways program.
+CAPR is conducting several studies to help provide a foundation for this undertaking: (1) a project on scaling multiple measures assessment and placement in systems that provide corequisite courses, (2) a study of the implementation of corequisite courses in the City University of New York system, and (3) a project to expand the adoption of multiple measures assessment.
 CAPR has completed several additional studies.

 A Brief History of Developmental Research and Reform